 Some men need radiation after a prostatectomy.
-This treats the "prostate bed" (the area where the prostate was located).
-Some normal tissue will receive a low dose of radiation, including the external urinary sphincter.
-The radiation may irritate the external sphincter, urethra, and bladder during radiation therapy and for a short time after.
-This can lead to worsening incontinence that often gets better in the weeks to months after radiation.
+This treats the "prostate bed" (the area where the prostate was).
+Some normal tissue will get a low dose of radiation, along with the external urinary sphincter.
+During radiation therapy and for a short time after, the external sphincter, urethra, and bladder may be irritated.
+This can lead to worsening incontinence that often gets better after radiation.
 Some men may have more incontinence in the months to years after radiation therapy due to the buildup of scar tissue.
 This can cause the external sphincter to not open and close as it should.

 What should I do after radiation therapy to reduce incontinence?

 Men should keep doing daily pelvic floor (Kegel) exercises.
-Pelvic floor exercises help strengthen the muscles at your bladder outlet, which helps to improve, regain, or maintain bladder and bowel control.
+Pelvic floor exercises help strengthen the muscles at your bladder outlet, which helps bladder and bowel control.

 Try to do 3-10 sets of 10 repetitions every day.
 Some sets should be with long muscle contractions (tightening of the muscles) and others with quick muscle contractions:

-- Long contractions: Slowly increase the time you can hold the contraction until you can hold for 10 seconds.
+- Long contractions: Slowly add to the time you can hold the contraction until you can hold for 10 seconds.
 Rest for 10 seconds between each contraction.

-- Quick contractions: Quickly tighten then relax the muscles.
+- Quick contractions: Quickly tighten and then relax the muscles.

 Decreasing your use of caffeine, alcohol, and bladder irritants (sugary juices, acidic foods like tomatoes, and carbonated drinks) can also help decrease incontinence.
 Drink plenty of water every day.